Affiliate Programs Marketing - A Beginner's Guide

 You shouldn't install more

 Test as many banners, buttons, text links as possible.
-The more you test the greater the chance that you'll find the ones that work best for your site.
+The more you test the greater the chance that you'll find the ones that work for your site.

 Occasionally test your affiliate links, banners and buttons to see whether they are working and whether the affiliate merchant is still in business.